HARZE12/JS-Recon/README.md

 HAR-based JavaScript recon automation for bug bounty hunters.

 Feed it a HAR file.
-Get organized output split by bug class — endpoints, secrets, triage categories, and live API key validation — all in one run.
+Get organized output split by bug class - endpoints, secrets, triage categories, and live API key validation, all in one run.

 ---